Therefore, you are to be perfect, as your heavenly Father is perfect. – Matthew 5:48

 The Father’s perfection never changes.
 He has always been and will always be perfect, absolutely perfect.
 People can only be relatively perfect, hence mature.

-In Matthew 5, the Lord Jesus Christ is setting the bar for each of us.
-We are to strive to be perfect in our righteousness, moral integrity.
-We know of course we can never be perfect as the Father is.
-But that is our goal, to strive after for perfection and this presents a bit of a conundrum.
+In Matthew 5, the Lord Jesus Christ sets the bar for each of us.
+We are to strive to be perfect in our righteousness and moral integrity.
+We know, of course, we can never be perfect as the Father is.
+But that is our goal: to strive after perfection, which presents a bit of a conundrum.
 But it is easily resolved.
-Of course, the Father knows that we are fallen our creatures and will never be perfect in our righteousness.
+Of course, the Father knows that we are fallen creatures and will never be perfect in our righteousness.
 He accepts us the way we are.
 But He still sets high standards.
 Paul explains.

 Philippians 3:12 I don’t mean to say that I have already achieved these things or that I have already reached perfection.
 But I press on to possess that perfection for which Christ Jesus first possessed me.

 Paul was all in and totally devoted to the pursuit of the perfection to be found in Christ.
 He truly wanted to be perfect.
 Like Paul, many of us are determined to be the best and do our best.
 Rather than becoming discouraged with our inability to achieve perfection, we can accept it as a process of growing to maturity.
 Over time we will become more and more like the Lord Jesus Christ, knowing that we, as fallen creatures, will never make it in this life.

 James 1:4 When your endurance is fully developed, you will be perfect and complete, needing nothing.

 The Greek term teleios has a relative sense and can be translated as mature, finished, or complete.
 It does not mean without flaw or error but indicates maturity and completeness.
 It implies a process.

 Being perfect, in this sense, is not the opposite of being imperfect.
 Instead, being perfect is the opposite of being incomplete.